zackspica/zackspica.github/_posts/2018-12-17-setting-up-jekyll-on-github-pages.md

 excerpt: Here is a brief summary of how to set up this blog / website using Jekyll on GitHub Pages.
 ---

-The original version of this website comes from Chris Yeh @ Stanford University (thanks to him!)
+The original version of this website comes from Chris Yeh @ Stanford University (peace to him!).
+Here comes most of its comments in regard to the details of the website.

 ## How GitHub Pages Works